Aggelos561/kenken-puzzle-csp/README.md

 ## Acknowledgments

 The implementation of the Constraint Satisfaction Problem (CSP) framework is based on the `csp.py` module from the AIMA book (Artificial Intelligence: A Modern Approach) authored by Stuart Russell and Peter Norvig.

-Feel free to use and modify this code for your own KenKen puzzles or other Constraint Satisfaction Problems!
-If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.